project-a/mondrian-server/README.md

 # Mondrian Server

-This project bundles and tightly integrates the [Mondrian OLAP engine](http://mondrian.pentaho.com), a Mondrian XMLA server, and the [Saiku Ad-hoc analysis tool](http://meteorite.bi/saiku) in a self-contained and easy-to-configure war file.
+This project bundles and tightly integrates the [Mondrian OLAP engine](http://mondrian.pentaho.com), the Mondrian XMLA server, and the [Saiku Ad-hoc analysis tool](http://meteorite.bi/saiku) in a self-contained and easy-to-configure war file.
 It allows to run Saiku and an external XMLA based reporting frontend on the same single data source.

 If you work with Python, then you can use [Mara Mondrian](https://github.com/project-a/mara-mondrian) to interact with Mondrian Server.